 The fewer the buyers, the more power they have.
 But the more the buyers, your power increases.

 The threat of substitution is when your customers find something that is similar to what you do.
 In some cases, it can also be cheaper and a little better than your services.

 Thus a substitution that is cheap and gives more or less the same results can pose a serious threat to your business.
 This will weaken your position and also have an impact on profitability.

 Other than substitution, what is more, dangerous is the threat of a new entry.
 How easy is it to enter your industry?

 If it is easy and it takes a little effort to enter the market, it is certain that your rivals will enter the market and weaken your position.
 But if your barriers to entry are strong and durable, then you will be able to preserve your position in the market with favorable profits.

-According to Porter’s, these five forces of competitive analysis are the key sources to the pressure in the industry.
+According to Porter, these five forces of competitive analysis are the key sources of pressure in the industry.
 It is important to differentiate these factors and not confuse them with the other causes like the growth rates, government interventions, and even technological inventions.
-Because these are temporary factors whereas the Five Forces are permanent.
+Because these are temporary factors whereas the Five Forces Competitive analysis is permanent.

 So in order to not let the competition sweep you away, you need to stress each of the forces and note your observations.
 Next, you need to think of the factors that are relevant to your market situation.
 And then lastly, summarize the size and scale of the diagram.